rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/10b-tekton.md

 ![e2e-test](./images/e2e-task.png)

+5. Let's run end to end test on `stakater-nordmart-review-ui`.
+Trigger the pipeline by making a change in the `stakter-nordmart-revoew-ui` project

+6. You will see the e2e task running.

-5. You have successfully added End-to-End testing in your pipeline.
+You have successfully added End-to-End testing in your pipeline.